The Complete Art Lover's Guide to Tuscany

 Here's my guide to the must see art works and masterpieces in Tuscany, for art lovers and history buffs.
 This region of Italy has some of the world's best cathedrals, art galleries, museums.
 It's celebrated for its Medieval (Gothic) and Renaissance art.
 Tuscany is even regarded as the birthplace of one of mankind's greatest adventures, the Italian Renaissance

 Beginning in the middle ages, there were four main Tuscan art schools that competed against each other: the Florentine School, the Sienese School, the Pisan School, and the Lucchese School.
 Some of the best known Florentine artists are Michelangelo, Donatello, Fra Angelico, Botticelli, Lippi, and Masaccio.
 Piero della Francesca also trained in Florence as a young man.

 The Sienese School of painting flourished between the 13th and 15th centuries.
 For a time, Siena even rivaled Florence, though its art was more conservative.
 The most important Sienese artists were Duccio, Simone Martini, and the brothers Pietro and Ambrogio Lorenzetti.
 Pisa, Cortona, and Arezzo also had artists contributing master works.

 When it comes to art, you're spoiled for choice in Tuscany.
-And it's not all located in bella Florence, as you might assume.
-If I have to narrow it down to avoid a treatise, here's what I think are most significant and influential art works in Tuscany, for your Tuscan bucket list.
+And it's not all located in Florence, as you might assume.
+If I have to narrow it down to avoid a treatise, here's what I think are 20 most significant and influential art works in Tuscany, for your Tuscan bucket list.
 They include paintings, sculptures, and in situ fresco cycles.

 These pieces either helped transform the history of art or were the iconic masterpieces of their time period.
 If you're an art enthusiast and enchanted by Tuscany, this guide will tell you exactly where to go to fulfill your art fantasies.